ekibun/flutter_qjs/README.md

 ## Feature

-This plugin is a simple js engine for flutter used `quickjs` project.
+This plugin is a simple js engine for flutter using the `quickjs` project.
 Plugin currently supports Windows, Linux, and Android.

 Each `FlutterJs` object creates a new thread that runs a simple js loop.
 A global async function `dart` is presented to invoke dart function, and `Promise` is supported so that you can use `await` or `then` to get external result from `dart`.